Using a local Distributor or TMALL B2D

 Engaging influencers, known as KOLs (Key Opinion Leaders) in China, is one of the most effective ways to promote an official account, and content campaigns on social media.

 KOLs have their own follower bases that see their opinions and suggestions as credible and influential.
 Many also excel in driving online sales.
 Sharing brand information or launching campaigns with bloggers can help to raise brand awareness, attract new followers and contribute to a brand’s credibility.

-The price of KOL cooperation differs primarily based on their industry, interest category, follower base, content quality and the prominence of their posts.
-The more followers, the higher the content quality, the higher the cost of a contract.
+The price of KOL cooperation differs primarily based on their industry, interest category, follower base, content quality, and the prominence of their posts.
+The more followers, the higher the content quality, and the higher the cost of a contract.